 - Standards integration – can be combined with additional certification such as ISO 9001 and HACCP.

 Why choose LRQA for BRC Global Standard for Food Safety?

-- LRQA has been at the forefront of standards development and involved in Food Safety assessment and certification for years.
+- LRQA has been at the forefront of standards development and involved in SMS assessment and certification for many years.

 Proven track record

-- We have high-profile in the food, retails, packaging, storage and distribution sectors.
+- We have high-profile clients in the storage and distribution, logistics, retail food, and packaging industries.

 - Our assessors are management systems experts qualified in SMS.

 What is BRC Global Standard for Food Safety certification?

 Food manufacturers who supply retailers endorsing the BRC Global Standard for Food Safety now have an obligation to bring their systems in line with this standard.